fredfeng/CS292C/projects/proj2/README.md

    2. Decision level, which maps literals to the decision level at which they were assigned
    3. Trails, which maps each decision level to a decision literal, and the reverse-chronological list of implied literals.
    4. Implication graph, which maps each implied literal to the unit clause that implied it.
-   You should not need to understand the implementation details of this data structure, but you should understand how to use it by reading the documentation.

-   You won't need to *maintain* those four sub-data structures yourself; they will be updated automatically by the `Assign` module when you call the appropriate assignment functions (`Assign.assign_decision` or `Assign.assign_implied`).
-However, you may find it helpful to access some of those data structures through the provided interface functions, e.g., `Assign.trail`, `Assign.level`, etc., when you work on CDCL.
+   You should not need to understand the implementation details of this data structure, and you won't need to *maintain* it: they will be updated automatically when you call the appropriate assignment functions (`Assign.assign_decision` or `Assign.assign_implied`).
+However, you may find it helpful to access some of those data structures through the provided interface functions, e.g., `Assign.trail`, `Assign.level`, etc., when you ;later work on CDCL.

    Your `run` function should return
-   - a `result`, which can be `Unsat c` if an unsatisfiable clause `c` is found, `Sat` if every clause evaluates to true, or `Unknown` if the function cannot determine the satisfiability of the formula.
+   - a `result`, which can be `Unsat c` if an unsatisfiable clause `c` is identified, `Sat` if every clause evaluates to true, or `Unknown` if the function cannot determine the satisfiability of the formula.
    - an updated assignment.

    During BCP, if unit propagation of clause `c` implies that a literal `l` must be true, you should call `Assign.assign_implied a level c l` with the current assignment `a` and current `level`.
 This function will update all components of the assignment data structure accordingly, and return the updated data structure.